riiswa/linquax/README.md

 ## Overview

 LinQuAx is a flexible, efficient library for implementing and experimenting with online linear quadratic control algorithms.
-Built on JAX for accelerated computation, LinQuAx provides implementations of state-of-the-art control ex[;ptation strategy for LQR including MED (Minimum Empirical Divergence), OFULQ (Optimism in the Face of Uncertainty), and Thompson Sampling (TS).
+Built on JAX for accelerated computation, LinQuAx provides implementations of state-of-the-art control exploration strategy for LQR including MED (Minimum Empirical Divergence), OFULQ (Optimism in the Face of Uncertainty), and Thompson Sampling (TS).

 ## Features